tristans/crossresults_dataset/README.md

-UCI Cyclocross Race Data.
+#UCI Cyclocross Race Data
-Data Provided by Colin Reuter of crossresults.com
+##Data Provided by Colin Reuter of crossresults.com

 Broken down by year.
 File format is tab separated values.
 All files have a header row describing data.
 Each year contains: